jimbobbennett/StarWarsCopilot/7-vector-database/README.md

 1. Next you need to upload the scripts.
 These need to be chunked, with each chunk uploaded and indexed.
 You will be using simple paragraph chunking, but there are many ways to do this and the best way depends on many factors including your data and the kind of application you are building.

-    > You can learn more int the [Pinecone chunking strategies documentation](https://www.pinecone.io/learn/chunking-strategies/).
+    > You can learn more in the [Pinecone chunking strategies documentation](https://www.pinecone.io/learn/chunking-strategies/).

     Add the following code to load the scripts, chunk them, then upload them: